Topological quantization of vector meson anomalous couplings: Numerical results and discussions

-where $ \omega_{4,2}(A_1,A_0,0)$ is the standard transgression 4-form between the two connections $A_0$ and $A_1$.
-It is not gauge invariant but guarantees that ${\cal I}_4$ gives the correct anomaly condition in Eq.~\eqref{1.3}.
-In contrast, ${\cal I}'_4$ can contain any gauge-invariant terms.
-In particular, the ``anomalous'' homogeneous solutions in the literature, proportional to $ \sum c_i{\cal L}_i $, belong to this class~\cite{Harada:2003jx,Fujiwara:1984mp}, and their explicit forms can be found in the end matter.
+where $\omega_{4,2}(A_1,A_0,0)$ is the standard transgression 4-form between the two connections $A_0$ and $A_1$.
+This representative gives the required anomalous variation in Eq.~\eqref{1.3}.
+However, one may still add gauge-invariant terms that contribute to the same physical processes, given by

+where $c_i$ are LECs, and the explicit forms of ${\cal L}_i$ are given in the end matter and in Refs.~\cite{Harada:2003jx,Fujiwara:1984mp}.

-To examine the effects of the new terms in Eq.~\eqref{master}, we expand the Lagrangian with the convention of $U = \exp ( 2 i P / f_P ) $ with $f_P$ the meson decay constant.
-We adopt the same convention as in our previous work ~\cite{Geng:2025fuc} for $P$ and $V$, given also in the end matter.
-Taking the QED case of $L = R = eQA$ with $Q = $diag$(2/3,-1/3,-1/3)$, to the first few orders in the gauge where $\xi_L^\dagger = \xi_R=\xi $ and $\xi_m=1$, we have that
+To examine the effects of the new terms in Eq.~\eqref{master}, we expand the Lagrangian using the convention $U = \exp ( 2 i P / f_P )$, where $f_P$ is the meson decay constant.
+We adopt the same convention for $P$ and $V$ as in our previous work~\cite{Geng:2025fuc}, which is also given in the end matter.
+For the QED case, with $L = R = eQA$ and $Q=\mathrm{diag}(2/3,-1/3,-1/3)$, the first few orders in the gauge $\xi_L^\dagger = \xi_R=\xi$ are